ddesmond/ClaymanWeb/_notes/Public/Update Clayman.md

 Clayman will always check for hashes on the updates before any update to be sure the files are correct.

-##### Public Beta users:
-In the Beta, user is not prompted for auto updates, Clayman will not automaticaly do that.

 Learn more about Clayman!